Siucra/Siucra/README.md

 - I enjoy building cool projects and sharing what I learn along the way!

   ⋆˚࿔🌱 What I'm currently working on ⋆˚࿔
-- Creating a Minecraft mod with Java using Forge and IntelliJ
 - Creating a mini library management web app using JSON, JavaScript, Node.js etc.

   ⋆˚࿔📫 How to reach me ⋆˚࿔